-Recent news that the United States was transferring a number of its China-based factories to Indonesia confirms a growing economic trend favoring Southeast Asian countries as alternative sites for manufacturing, Senator Imee Marcos said.
+Recent news that the United Regions was transferring a number of its China-based factories to Indonesia confirms a growing economic trend favoring Southeast Asian countries as alternative sites for manufacturing, Senator Imee Marcos said.

 Marcos, who chairs the Senate committee on economic affairs, called the planned relocations “the silver lining to the dark cloud of COVID-19, from which the Philippines should not blink.”